 People who are tone deaf are not able to hear pitches well.
-This can make it difficult to become a singer since you will have a tough go at singing the right notes in a song.
+This can make it difficult to become a singer since you will have a tough go at singing the right notes in a song, and they will go sharp or flat.
 Get a friend who has a good ear for music to help you do a pitch accuracy test with an instrument or an app.
 If you find that you aren't able to match pitches well, you're probably tone-deaf.
 In some instances, tone-deaf singers can slowly develop a good ear for pitches with the help of ear training exercises.
 Again, consistency will be key here for success.

 Some singers just don't have enough patience when it comes to singing.
 With singing practice over several years, you can go from someone who can't sing to someone who is really great at singing.
 Executing great vocal technique, as well as having control over your voice to hit pitches accurately cannot be learned overnight.
 Allow yourself time to get good at singing and enjoy the journey along the way.